SamShowalter/airbender/CONTRIBUTING.md

 ### Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing Airbender or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be